The quick and dirty: Leah Markum, brand strategy and content writer and designer

-I’m a marketing creative specializing in nature-related industries.
-I write and design materials that help businesses connect with their audience and grow.
-This umbrella of industries appeals to me because I’ve always been involved.
+I’m a brand strategist, copywriter, and layout designer specializing in plant- and land-focused industries.
+I take a step back to evaluate the marketing ecosystem through brand strategy and messaging.
+Then I structure content that helps businesses connect with their audiences, build authority, and grow.
+This industry appeals to me because I’ve always been involved.
 I hike, hang out at farms, and study natural sciences.
 I also thrive when I combine my artistic abilities with strategy.

-My formal education includes bachelor degrees in biology and professional writing.
+My formal education includes bachelor’s degrees in biology (with a minor in agricultural communications) and professional and technical writing.

 There will always be challenges that force us to change our path.
-It’s easier to quit and stick to a standard approach to life.
+But with some bobbing and weaving, they can create the opportunity to see what can be.

-Why I pack strategy, writing, and design into the marketing bag
+Why I pack strategy, messaging, and content into the marketing bag

 The marketing journey requires a trained mind to wield tools well at the right time.
 Writing and design are essential tools to reach the audience that will support your passion.